-There was some iconic jewellery piece to be expected from a film with such a title.
+There was some iconic jewelry piece to be expected from a film with such a title.
 Holly Golightly is a seemingly ditzy rich girl who lives the high life in Manhattan.
 After all, she wears Givenchy and Tiffany & Co jewelry to have breakfast.
 The famous necklace can actually be seen in all its splendor at the 5th Avenue Tiffany store in New York and believe it or not, it was never a Tiffany’s commercial move.
 The film is an adaptation of a Truman Capote novel.

 The ruby necklace Edward gives Vivian in Pretty Woman

 The necklace is simply stunning but it also marks the culmination of the Vivian Ward Pygmalion transformation by a wealthy tycoon played by Richard Gere.
 It is not every day that a great occasion can be celebrated with 23 pear-shaped rubies surrounded by diamonds set in 18k gold by grace of French jewelry designer Fred Joailler.
 Julia Roberts’ laugh became the most famous giggle of the decade in an improvised scene that turned out to be one of the best loved by director Garry Marshall.

 The black diamond engagement ring in Sex and the City

 After 6 seasons and 2 movies, it was about time that John Preston a.k.a.
-Mr. Big made the move, forgot about Manolos and bought a real piece of jewellery.
+Mr. Big made the move, forgot about Manolos and bought a real piece of jewelry.
 Maybe Sex and the City is not a big cinema classic but the series sure marked a generation of women who decided to be independent and stylish at all costs.
 Big chooses a 5 carat black diamond set in white gold accompanied by 80 diamonds designed by (then) unknown Itay Malkin.
 “Why black?”
 “Because we are not like everyone else.”

 Marlene Dietrich’s Jarretière bracelet in Stage Fright